saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

 ☐ It penalizes a token each time it appears after the first occurrence.

-☐ It penalizes all tokens equally, regardless of how often they have appeared.
+☐ It penalizes all tokens equally, regardless of how often they have appeared.<br><br>

 **9\.
 A data science team is fine\-tuning multiple models using the Oracle Generative AI service.
 They select the cohere.command\-r\-08\-2024 base model and fine\-tune it on three different datasets for three separate tasks.
 They plan to use the same fine\-tuning AI cluster for all models.
 What is the total number of units provisioned for the cluster?**